Pythium in turfgrass: Symptoms

-Pythium symptoms will first appear as small, irregularly shaped spots that are 1/2" to 4" inches in diameter and will join together to form large patches that will often be long streaks.
+Pythium symptoms will first appear as small, irregularly shaped spots that are 1/2" to 4" inches in diameter and will join to form large patches that will often be long streaks.
 Pythium often develops into these streaks because it is the direction of water movement (drainage) most often ruts from golf carts and mowing equipment.
 The turfgrass leaves will at first look and feel water-soaked, greasy, or slimy.
 Once dew or moisture dries up the blade will shrivel up and collapse, often causing a matted brown turf.
 The turfgrass will begin to develop patches that fade to a light brown or gray color.
 With high humidity in early morning or throughout the day, diseased leaves may be covered with the white, cobwebby, mold like growth of the causal fungus, known as mycelium.